Havant Borough Council has 12 allotment sites, with a total of 770 plots, that are managed by partner Norse South East (NSE).

 Contact the allotments officer via email techsupportteam@norsesoutheast.co.uk

-or call Customer Services on 02392 446019.
+Or call Customer Services on 02392 446019.
 You will be supplied with a Voluntary Termination of Allotment Tenancy Agreement form to complete and return.
 A termination date will be agreed and any outstanding balances settled.
 Please note that you will need to ensure that you remove all refuse, structures and belongings from the plot and leave it clear and ready for a new tenant.
 Additional charges may be applied if any clearance is required after you have vacated the plot.

 Cultivated is defined as for the production of crops and must be a minimum of 75% of each individual plot(s).